-Transcript Concentrations from Published Microarray Data-Transcript information was taken from a published data set (14).
-The data are relative, i.e. measurements refer to expression levels at time = 0 min.
+Transcript information was taken from a published dataset (14).
+The data is relative, i.e. measurements refer to expression levels at time = 0min.
 To estimate absolute mRNA concentrations, we multiplied the relative values at each data point with the expected average concentration of the mRNA under unperturbed conditions, as has been done previously (35).
-The data used in this study (14) correlate well with transcriptomics data from other studies (36, 37) (data not shown) indicating that yeast mRNA expression changes measured in different laboratories are comparable.
+The data used in this study (14) correlates well with transcriptomics data from other studies (36, 37)(not shown) indicating that yeast mRNA expression changes measured in different laboratories are comparable.